-- SP-2 "Increased Access to Local Resources of Financing for Renewable Energy and Energy Efficiency": The project will mobilize local equity investments from sugar factories and financing from local and regional financial institutions for investment in cogeneration and energy efficiency. - SP-4 "Productive uses of renewable energy": The produced power will substantially meet the productive energy needs of the sugar sector and surrounding rural productive enterprises such as maize mills and irrigation pumps.
+- SP-2 "Increased Access to Local Resources of Financing for Renewable Energy and Energy Efficiency": The project will mobilize local equity investments from sugar factories and other agro/forest industries and financing from local and regional financial institutions for investment in cogeneration and energy efficiency. - SP-4 "Productive uses of renewable energy": The produced power will substantially meet the productive energy needs of the sugar sector and other agro/forest industries and surrounding rural productive enterprises such as maize mills and irrigation pumps.